 Coordinating Services to Support Chicago’s Entrepreneurs of Color

 Three Chicagoland organizations—Small Business Majority, Rogers Park Business Alliance and Working Credit—will partner to offer in-depth business education for local entrepreneurs of color.
 Partnering will increase the capacity and effectiveness of each organization, increasing entrepreneurs’ access to capital, business resources and credit-building strategies.
-Through this partnership, they will enhance an already successful business curriculum by integrating the three partners’ expertise.
+Through this partnership, they will enhance an already successful business curriculum, while also creating a new curriculum emphasizing financial capacity, by integrating the three partners’ expertise.

 12. Women’s Business Development Center